 Faculty Points Score (FPS)

-A faculty is a grouping of departments that offers specific degree and diploma programmes.
+A faculty is a grouping of departments that offers specific degree and diploma programs.
 There are six faculties at UCT.

 Matriculation / Matriculation Endorsement

-If you obtain a NSC endorsed for bachelors degree study you do not need a matriculation certificate or a certificate of exemption.
+If you obtain an NSC endorsed for bachelor’s degree study you do not need a matriculation certificate or a certificate of exemption.